 The also serve generous potions of gazpacho accompanied by raw veg and breads.

 I can’t tell you how over bread, tomato and oil I was by the end of my Southern Spain road trip.
-However, I’m afraid that, as a vegan on a budget, this is probably something you’re going to have to reside to.
-Most of the central cafes are great for offering soy mill as an alternative, so you don’t need to opt for a black coffee.
+However, I’m afraid that, as a vegan on a budget, this is probably something you’re going to have to learn to resort to.
+Most of the central cafes are great for offering soy milk as an alternative, so you don’t need to opt for a black coffee.
 As I previously mentioned, head to La Lola for a topping of avocado.

-Situated in the heart of Cordoba’s historic quarter, this funky little place is, sadly, not fully vegan either, but does offers a good set vegetarian menu each day that staff are happy to alter to suit vegan diets.
+Situated in the heart of Cordoba’s historic quarter, this funky little place is (sadly) not fully vegan either, but does offer a good set vegetarian menu each day that staff are happy to alter to suit vegan diets.
 Their menu changes regularly, but features the following: